 Public Consultation – Section 38

-This is a Section 38 statutory public consultation in relation to the Proposed Preliminary Design for Oranmore to Train Station Active Travel Scheme.
+This is a Section 38 statutory public consultation in relation to the Proposed Preliminary Design for the Oranmore to the Train Station Active Travel Scheme.

 Text description of drawings.

-There is one Scheme Location Map drawing and six Design Drawings in total for this scheme.
+There is one Scheme Location Map drawing and six Design Drawings in total for this Scheme.

 Scheme Location Map Drawing

-Scheme Location Map is shown in 1:5000 scale.
+The Scheme Location Map is shown at a 1:4000 (at A3) scale.
 The drawing shows an OS Mapping background in grey with the Study Area and Scheme Location highlighted with a red boundary line and pink hatch inside.
-The drawing is showing that the proposed Study Area is located along the Coast Road.
-The scheme starts at the junction with Train Station Access Road to the east, it continues along Coast Road through the Station Road Junction and over the bridge.
-The scheme terminates at the mini roundabout at the top of Main Street and Tesco Access Road.
+The drawing shows the proposed Study Area located along the Coast Road.
+The Scheme starts at the junction with the Oranmore Train Station Access Road to the west, and continues eastwards along Coast Road through the Station Road Junction and over Haystack’s Bridge.
+The Scheme terminates at the Shopping Access Roundabout at the northern end of Main Street and the Tesco Access Road.
 The proposals are confined to the existing road boundary and include the existing footpaths and roadway.

 Design Drawings

+The plan design drawings are shown at a 1:500 (at A3) scale with cross section detail inset on each drawing shown in 1:50 scale.
+These drawings were prepared by the Designer of this scheme, PMCE Consulting Engineers.
+The following notes are included on the drawnings: (are there any standards notes like ‘coordinate system used is Irish Transverse Mercator’

-The plan design drawings are shown in 1:250 scale.
-The drawings show proposed design on top of existing topography and contours along the route with LIDAR image of the terrain in the background.
-Existing kerb lines are shown with pink dashed line.
+The drawings show the proposed design on top of existing topography and contours along the route with a LIDAR image of the terrain in the background.
+Existing kerb lines are shown with a pink dashed line.
 Each drawing shows a typical cross section along the route.
-The proposal in this location is confined to the road space (wall to wall).
+The proposal at each location is confined to the existing road space (wall to wall).

-The proposed scheme includes provision of cycle facility to the north of Coast Road, adjacent to the existing or widened footpath.
-The proposal includes provision of new cycle and pedestrian crossings and upgrades to the existing footpaths.
-To facilitate the new cycle facility the proposal includes for necessary changes to all junctions along the route, especially Station Road junction and the mini roundabout, as well as Train Station Access Junction and other access junctions and property accesses along the route.
+The proposed Scheme includes the widening of the existing footpath on the northern side of Coast Road to provide a shared pedestrian and cycle facility, which transitions to become a segregated footpath and two-way cycle track near the Scheme’s eastern extents.
+The proposal includes the provision of new cyclist and pedestrian crossings and upgrades to the existing footpaths.
+To facilitate the new cycle facility, the proposal includes for necessary changes to all junctions along the route, particularly the Station Road junction and the Shopping Access Roundabout, as well as the Oranmore Train Station Access Junction and other side road junctions and property accesses along the route.

-Except for the tie-in works at mini roundabout and pedestrian crossing on Coast Road east of Ocean Drive, there are generally no works proposed to the south of Coast Road.
+With the exception of the tie-in works at the Shopping Access Roundabout and the new Toucan crossing on Coast Road to the east of the Ocean Drive housing estate entrance, there are generally no works proposed on the southern side of Coast Road.

 Drawing No. 1 Train Station Access Junction and Local Road Access Junction East of Train Station

 This is a plan drawing of the R338 Coast Road showing the western tie-in of the proposed scheme.
-This drawing includes Train Station Access Junction and T-junction with a local road to the east of Train Station Access Junction.
+This drawing includes the Train Station Access Junction and a T-junction with the L7105 local road to the east of the Train Station Access Junction.

-The Coast Road is a wide single carriageway in this location.
-There is a wide white centerline hatching in the middle of the carriageway with right turn lanes at the Train Station Access Road and at the T-junction to the east.
+Coast Road is a wide single carriageway at this location.
+There is a wide white centerline hatching in the middle of the carriageway with right turn lanes at the Train Station Access Junction and at the local road junction to the east.

-The existing Train Station Access Road is single carriageway with footpaths either side and cycle lanes line marked either side of the carriageway.
-The junction with the Coast Road is wide.
+The existing Train Station Access Road is a single carriageway with footpaths either side and cycle lanes, which are line marked, on either side of the carriageway.
+The junction with Coast Road is wide.